IbrahimSquared/visibility-heuristic-path-planner/README.md

 Code developed for C++20.

 C++ code by default now computes standalone visibility for random environments and plots them using SFML using two methods: proposed and raycasting.
 Benchmarks show that proposed method runs ~80 times faster than raycasting for an empty $1000\times{}1000$ gridmap.
+This speedup decreases for denser environments since raycasting terminates upon collisions.
+Using computeVisibilityUsingQueue() (has stopping criterion) can maintain speedups for denser environments.
+In all cases, proposed method remains faster.

 ## Visibility
 ### Two sample visibility polygons produced using b_visibility_shapes.m <br>